U.S. jury says Motorola infringed one Intellectual Ventures patent

 Intellectual Ventures argues that unlike some of the firms denounced as "patent trolls" it does not file frivolous lawsuits.

-In February, Intellectual Ventures won a $17 million (11 million pound) patent verdict against security software maker Symantec Corp, strengthening its track record in court.
+In February, Intellectual Ventures won a $17 million patent verdict against security software maker Symantec Corp (SYMC.O), strengthening its track record in court.

 The case is Intellectual Ventures I Llc et al. v.
 Motorola Mobility Llc, No. 11-cv-908, in the U.S. District Court for the District of Delaware.